Reikimann/TuxDocs/Chapter_1/README.md

 - [KDE Connect](KDE_connect.md)
 - [Browsers, search engines & plugins](browsers.md)

-We have tried splitting them up into readable chunks so that we avoid loosing track of where we are and what we are doing
+We have tried splitting the different subjects up into readable chunks, so that we avoid loosing track of where we are and what we are doing.